larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 *Exit Criteria:*

--   A connection using MySQL Workbench was made to the MySQL Cluster and the osticket database has been successfully exported.
+-   A connection using MySQL Workbench was made to the MySQL Cluster and the osticket database has been successfully exported

 ## Exercise 3: Migrate the OsTicket application from Azure IaaS to PaaS